Babies grow very quickly. All you need for the first few weeks are enough clothes to make sure your baby will be warm and clean.

 If you're borrowing a crib or a cot, or using one that's been used by another of your children, you should ideally buy a new mattress.

-If you can't do this, use the cot mattress you have, as long as it's firm (not soft), flat, fits the cot with no gaps, is clean, and waterproof.
+If you cannot do this, use the cot mattress you have, as long as it's firm (not soft), flat, fits the cot with no gaps, is clean, dry, waterproof and not ripped or torn.

-- a firm mattress that fits the cot snugly without leaving spaces round the edges so your baby can't trap their head and suffocate
+- a firm mattress that fits the cot snugly without leaving spaces round the edges so your baby cannot trap their head and suffocate

 - sheets to cover the mattress – you need at least 4 because they need to be changed often; fitted sheets make life easier but can be quite expensive, so you could use pieces of old sheet